lpjc/KinectProject_2019/README.md

 5 ) Run the applications, the VideoSender(s) might need to be rebooted once for the Kinect to establish connection.

-Questions? write me
+Questions? write me:
-@LPJC on github or lpjc(at)ruc.dk
+@LPJC on github or see lars.design